AtMoDat/nc2atmodat/README.md

 # nc2atmodat
-Processing scripts for obstacle resolving model (ORM) datasets
+This repository contains processing scripts to apply the AtMoDat standard to obstacle resolving model (ORM) datasets.
+Requirements are netCDF datasets as input files.
+Code is written in python.
+This code is mainly adapted to MITRAS model datasest (https://www.mi.uni-hamburg.de/en/arbeitsgruppen/memi/modelle.html).
+Adaptations towards datasets from other ORMs have to be done by the program user.

 How to process datasets:
 ====================================